 President Barack Obama often ends his working day by walking around the White House grounds with his chief of staff, Denis McDonough. (photo credit: Bloomberg)

 At the same time we all read or heard this new phrase: sitting is the new smoking.
 If you compare the impact of men and women that sit 6 hours instead of 3 per day, men have a 48% and women have 94% more chance to die than those who only sit 3 hours.
 This serious study is from the American Cancer Society study and was done in 2010.
 I am quite sure it got worse since most employees are more stressed and diabetes is more and more present.

 The cost of employee insurance is on the table for everybody.
 The employee and the manager of all US and Canadian enterprise fear for the future since it looks like insurance cost seems to continue to go up and up.
-Mainly because most North American don’t exercise enough and they are stress more than any other groups of employees.
+Mainly because most North Americans don’t exercise enough and they are stress more than any other group of employees.